-Paying attention to the place, attending to the surface of wood or linen, oils, varnish, the pigments, the brushes — all natural materials themselves help connect me to the work and the work to place.
+I paint because there are places in the natural world that move me.
+To be mindful of the place, the air, the light and the surfaces of wood, linen, oils, varnish, pigments, the brushes — all natural materials – creates a bridge to the work and the work to place.

-In the end, that world is the ephemeral: the reflected and angled light, the dust at that time of day, evidence of what went before.
-And it takes time, sometimes many days of immersion in a particular place building up layers that mirror my experience of the moment.
-I like to let the painting then be an experience in itself, speak for the natural world, a captured remnant of observation and memories.
+In the end, that world is ephemeral: the reflected and angled light, the dust at that time of day, evidence of what went before.
+And it takes time, sometimes days of immersion in building layers that mirror the moment.
+I like to let the painting be an experience in itself, speaking for the natural world, a captured remnant of observation and memory.

 “Nineteenth-century painters went out into the wilderness to bring back reports about a land we did not know; painters now report a land we risk forgetting…Acts of salvage in desperate times…”